 Skip to content

-If part of your garage is a workshop or hobby space, you want it to stay warm and cozy no matter what time of the year it is.
-However, that’s easier said than done, since insulating the whole space is expensive.
-At the same time, piping in heat from the home’s central heating is not cost-effective, for a space you don’t occupy all the time.
+However, heating the garage is easier said than done, since insulating the whole space is expensive.
+At the same time, piping in heat from the home’s central heating isn’t always cost-effective, since the garage is occupied all the time.

 This is where propane garage heaters come in.

 In this guide, we discuss what propane heaters are, their pros and cons over electric and natural gas heaters, and how to choose the right one for your garage.
+We also talk about safety, installation, and the best propane garage heaters we recommend.

-What are Propane Garage Heaters?
+What is a Propane Garage Heater?

+Garage heaters are heating devices specifically designed to warm your indoor garage.
 There are three power sources for garage heaters: electric, propane and natural gas.

 • Larger garages